Топ-100

 Very few people, even musicians, know about Tchaikovsky as an outstanding conductor.

-What the Polish newspaper "Warsaw Diary" wrote about this: "As a conductor, Tchaikovsky justified the fame that came before his appearance here in Warsaw.
+The Polish newspaper "Warsaw Diary" wrote about this: "As a conductor, Tchaikovsky justified the fame that came before his appearance here in Warsaw.
 Inspiring the orchestra, this out-of-line conductor has an irresistible effect on the listeners as well.
 He makes an indelible impression with the ingenious artistry of his nature, not only on those initiated into the mysteries of musical art but also on the whole mass of listeners.

 And here is the opinion of another world-famous person, but not from the musical environment - a writer Anton Chekhov: "I am ready to stand guard of honor day and night at the porch of the house where Pyotr Ilyich lives - to such an extent I respect him."